History of Seton Hall Law School

 The physical plant finally proved to be inadequate for a law school of Seton Hall's size.
 In July 1988 when Dean Ronald J. Riccio took the helm, he assumed the mammoth task for arranging for financing and beginning construction of the magnificent $37 million facility located in the heart of Newark's business district which is home to Seton Hall Law School today.
 At a time when other organizations and businesses were leaving Newark, Seton Hall Law School is proud to have remained, playing a vital role in the Newark renaissance while becoming recognized as one of the finest law schools in the country.

 During Dean Riccio's tenure, the law school achieved national recognition in a number of areas.
 It was ranked first in the New York/New Jersey metropolitan area and second in the nation for student satisfaction in a survey conducted by the Princeton Review.
 The National Jurist, a popular student magazine, ranked Seton Hall 37th overall and second in judicial clerkship placement among the nation's ABA-approved law schools.
 Many innovative programs were initiated at Seton Hall Law School, including a nationally acclaimed Health Law & Policy Program.
-The program offers a Master of Law (LL.M.) degree as well as a Master of Science in Jurisprudence (M.S.J.) for a wide variety of professionals working in the health care, pharmaceutical or biotechnology industries.
-Seton Hall Law School’s M.S.J. degree program is one of just two in the country and the only such program in the Northeast.
+The program offers a Master of Law (LL.M.) degree as well as a Master of Legal Studies (M.L.S.) (formerly named the Master of Science in Jurisprudence (M.S.J.)) for a wide variety of professionals working in the health care, pharmaceutical or biotechnology industries.
+Seton Hall Law School’s M.LS. degree program is one of just two in the country and the only such program in the Northeast.
 It is, in part, because of Seton Hall’s solid reputation in health law that the New Jersey State Legislature recently chose the Law School as the site for a new Institute for Law and Mental Health designed to research and address current public policy issues.

 At the start of the 2000-2001 academic year, Seton Hall Law School established the Institute for Law, Science & Technology.
 Designed to train the next generation of lawyers for the complex legal issues they will face in the Digital Information Age, the Institute also will provide continuing legal education, resources, and support to assist the growing technology and science communities in New Jersey, the nation and the global community.
 Through the university’s talented faculty and alumni together with industry leaders, scientists, judges, and policy makers, the Institute has become a forum for addressing the legal, political and social problems that arise as scientific and technological changes seemingly outstrip existing laws, rules, and norms on a daily basis.
 In 2001, the M.S.
 J. degree in Health Law was expanded to include tracks in science and technology.
 In 2002, Seton Hall Law School partnered with New Jersey Institute of Technology to offer a combined educational program whereby students earn a bachelor’s degree and a J.D. in six years instead of the traditional seven.